Images & Image Identification

 TinEye - A reverse image search engine.
 You can submit an image (or a link to an image) to TinEye to find out where it came from, how it is being used, if modified versions of the image exist, or to find higher resolution versions.
-TinEye is the first image search engine on the web to use image identification technology rather than keywords, metadata or watermarks.
-It is free to use for non-commercial searching.
+TinEye is the first image search engine on the web to use image identification technology rather than keywords, metadata, or watermarks.
+It's free to use for non-commercial searching.
 Plugins are also available for browsers.

 Google Images - Use a picture as your search to find related images from around the web.
 Select the camera icon in the Google Images search box and then upload an image or search by image URL.
 Tips for using Google Images.